-One of the most common questions that we are asked is “how much can I get in rental returns a year from my property”.
+One of the most common questions that we are asked is “how much can we get in rental returns a year from a property”.

 There is no simple answer to this question because a short term vacation rental is, if you like, a small business.
 And like any business the success very much depends on the owner and the employees.
 In the case of a short term rental property that would be you and your property management company.

-It is very possible to have two identical houses side by side – one that generates 12 weeks at $130 a night and another that generates 32 weeks at $230 a night.
-That is not theoretical, that is happening right now – all over the Orlando short term rental area, tens of thousands of homes that are in the program generate different annual returns and those returns are more dependent on the owner and the property management company than the house or the location.
+It is very possible to have two identical houses side by side – one that generates 12 weeks at $150 a night and another that generates 32 weeks at $250 a night.
+That is not theoretical, that is happening right now – all over the Orlando short term rental area, tens of thousands of homes that are in a STR program generate different annual returns and those returns are more dependent on the owner and the property management company than the house or the location.